strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 Click on the Add a Database button.
 You can create a development PostgreSQL database while testing your application.
 Alternatively, you can add a Managed Database that you have created.

 Name your database (default name is `db`).
 Whatever you name your database here is what you should use in the environment variables in Step 5 above.
-For instance, we name the database `db` and we use the environment variable value: `${db.DATABASE_URL}`
+For instance, we name the database `db` and we use the environment variable value: `${db.DATABASE_HOST}`

 Click "Next".
 ### Step 7.
 Add Strapi Upload Provider for Digital Ocean Spaces